 Details of firms with temporary permission will be shown on the FS Register.

-We will allocate firms a period (a ‘landing slot’) within which they will need to submit their application for UK authorisation.
+We will allocate firms that will be solo-regulated by the FCA a period (a ‘landing slot’) within which they will need to submit their application for UK authorisation.
 After exit day, we will confirm firms’ landing slots so they can start to prepare their applications.
 We expect the first landing slot will be October to December 2019 and the last to be January to March 2021.

 Firms with top-up permissions will need to submit a Variation of Permissions (VoP) application rather than an authorisation application.